connervieira/Predator/CONFIGURATION.md

     - This setting can be used to globally disable object recognition (Tensorflow and OpenCV).
     - If you're on a platform that doesn't support OpenCV or Tensorflow, then you can set this to 'true' in order to prevent errors while using Predator.
     - Under normal usage, this should be set to `false`, since this will allow Predator to use it's full functionality.
+- `gps_enabled`
+    - This configuration value is used to globally enable and disable Predator's GPS functionality.
+    - If you don't have a GPS connected, or don't want to use location aware features, set this to `false`.
+    - To enable location aware features like traffic camera alerts, this must be set to `true`.
+- `speed_display_unit`
+    - This configuration value determines what units Predator will use to display the current speed.
+    - This value can only be set to the following strings:
+        - "mph" for miles-per-hour
+        - "kph" for kilometers-per-hour
+        - "mps" for meters-per-second
+        - "fps" for feet-per-second
+        - "knot" for knots
 - `modes_enabled`
     - This setting determines whether or not each mode is activated in Predator.
     - When the value for a particular mode is set to `false`, that mode's option will be hidden from the mode selection menu shown to the user when Predator starts, and the auto-start-mode command line arguments won't allow the user to boot Predator directly to that mode.